pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 standard) theoretical results about Markov chains with absorbing states.
-A second notebook ([`run_simulation.ipynb`](https://nbviewer.jupyter.org/github/pkepley/blog-notebooks/blob/master/20201129_RiddlerSoln1120/run_simulation.ipynb)) is provided, where I run a straightforward simulation of the process to serve as a cross-check of my analytical solution.
-The simulation results are designed to run in parallel and be fully reproducible, which I haven't managed in the past.
-So, if you happen to have 16 cores on your machine, you should be able to reproduce my results verbatim &#128578;
+A second notebook ([`run_simulation.ipynb`](https://nbviewer.jupyter.org/github/pkepley/blog-notebooks/blob/master/20201129_RiddlerSoln1120/run_simulation.ipynb)) is provided, in which I run a straightforward simulation of the process to serve as a cross-check of my analytical solution.
+The simulation results are designed to run in parallel in a fully reproducible fashion -- which is something I hadnt't accomplished in the past.
+So, if you happen to have a computer with at least 16 cores, you should be able to reproduce my results verbatim &#128578;

 [comment]: <> assign path for assets to avoid repeating myself
 {% assign asset_path = base | append: "/assets/posts/img/Riddler_20201129_files" %}